pretix/pretix-docs/docs/topics/e-mail.md

 # Email settings

 pretix offers you many options for contacting your customers and attendees via email—both on the organizer level and on the event level.
+You can use either the system-provided email server or your organization's own. pretix comes with many pre-configured email messages that you can customize to your needs.
+This article tells you how to set up your desired email server solution within pretix and how to customize email content.

 ## Prerequisites